- Series Title: Doctor Who

 The Cybermen have become more bold, however, and threaten the control center – taking control of some of the men with units attached to their heads, shooting a hole in the outside wall (letting out the air), threatening to turn off the air entirely, etc. The Commander keeps refusing the Cybermen – even after they reflect the relief rocket into the sun.
 One of the controlled men gets into the Control center and messes-up the gravitron – but the Doctor notices and stops him.

-Eventually the Doctor realises they can use the gravitron itself to reflect the Cybermen off the moon’s surface, just as the Cybermen used it to reflect the rocket.
+Eventually, the Doctor realises they can use the gravitron itself to reflect the Cybermen off the moon’s surface, just as the Cybermen used it to reflect the rocket.
 They turn the gravitron manually towards the surface of the moon, and the Cybermen and their ships float off into space, including the reinforcements.
-The Doctor, Ben, Polly, and Jaime leave.
+The Doctor, Ben, Polly, and Jamie leave.

-But even with the sexism of such an important Earth institution not including women, and the little opps with the helmet, it’s a good story.
-I liked seeing Polly being so prominent in the story, though poor Jaime spends two episodes knocked out in the med center.
+But even with the sexism of such an important Earth institution not including women and the little oops with the helmet, it’s a good story.
+I liked seeing Polly being so prominent in the story, though poor Jamie spends two episodes knocked out in the med center.
 Recommended.